Humor by Maxine – Let’s put all seniors in prison

 TCV Editor’s note: I thought Maxine was a person who had a syndicated cartoon until an online search set me straight.
-She is a character created by John Wagner under the Shoebox Greetings division of Hallmark Cards.
-I contacted Hallmark for permission twice and received no reply.
+She is a character created by John Wagner for Hallmark Cards.
+[UPDATED 9/23/2017] I contacted Hallmark for permission twice and received no reply.
 This is a slightly edited version used without permission.
 Additionally, the reference to nursing homes–included in the original post–is excluded here.
 Nursing homes remain a viable option for our loved ones’ care and have been negatively stereotyped despite initiatives to improve.

 Brenda Avadian, MA